ald-ahmed/mothership/README.md

 ### Add

 To add a new object, turn on `tap to add mode` and click anywhere on the plane.
+This will create a white object with a random name.

 ![add](./assets/add.gif)